 The Image Transfer

 I chose a French image that would fit perfectly across the center of the buffet.
 The image was measured and taped in place with painters tape before being carefully transferred to the piece.
 This was my first time using this particular type of image transfer and I couldn’t be happier with the outcome.
 Though I did not make a video tutorial on how to apply the image transfer with this particular project, I did make one with another makeover.
 If you need a more visual instruction there is a video tutorial for applying the image transfer available in this post here: How to Transfer Images like a Pro

 The dark espresso chocolate of the top pairs beautifully with the cloudy gray painted finish and vintage style french image transfer print.
-To seal for protection, both the image, as well as the painted surface, were sealed with our matte clear sealer.
+To seal for protection, both the image, as well as the painted surface, are sealed with a matte clear sealer.

 You can order image transfers here.
 Better yet, check out these:

 Don’t Forget – Follow Just the Woods and Share this post to inspire others: